jordanhu-cpu/MADS-696-Milestone-2-Project/README.md

 # MADS-696-Milestone-2-Project
-All the relvean code and documentation for our project.
+All the relevant code and documentation for our project.